ernestorbemx/TodoApp-Front/README.md

 # Todo App (Front)

+This project is a client-side implementation of a Todo application.
+It allows users to manage their tasks efficiently with features like prioritization, due dates, and real-time stats.
+To get started:

+1. Ensure you have the prerequisites installed.
+2. Follow the [Installation](#installation) and [Running Locally](#running-locally) sections to set up the project.
+3. Explore the features and customize the app as needed.

-Client implementation of a simple yet useful application for organizing incoming activities.
-Depending on [Todo-App project](https://github.com/ernestorbemx/TodoApp).
-This repo includes Singe Page Application using Vite built on top of React Components and TypeScript.
+It depends on [Todo-App project](https://github.com/ernestorbemx/TodoApp).
+This repo includes a Single Page Application using Vite built on top of React Components and TypeScript.

 ![TodoApp overview](./TodoApp.png)